 circle round the island on its way back to Yialos.

-Symi, especially in Yialos, has too many restaurants and tavernas to list all of them and so I have included only
+Symi, especially in Yialos, has too many restaurants and tavernas to list all of them.
+Thank you Leda and Symi Yoga Retreat for these reviews.

 THOLOS: Pass the Clock Tower at the far end of the harbour's north side and follow the boat yard around, one comes

 across Tholos, a taverna by the rocks, with has lovely views looking back into Symi .
 It has become so popular

 now though, that it is advisable to book in high season.
 The food is reminiscent of Northern Greece dishes; with